lumol-org/lumol/README.md

 - Electrostatic interactions using Ewald or Wolf method;
 - Energy minimization;
 - Molecular dynamics simulations in the NVE, NVT and NPT ensembles;
+- Monte-Carlo simulations in the NVT ensemble;

 In a short-term, I'd like to add:
-- Monte-Carlo simulations in the NVT, NPT, and µVT ensembles;
+- Monte-Carlo moves for the NPT and µVT ensembles;
-- Extended ensemble integration for molecular dynamics;
+- Extended ensemble (Nose-Hoover) integration for molecular dynamics;

 ## Getting started